You are currently viewing Using CSS Filters to Transform Images

 }

-Result: you’ll see the same image with different effects side by side.
+As a result, you will see several versions of the same image with different effects applied.

 CSS